 The International Leadership Scholarship offers an educational opportunity for up to five non-U.S. citizens/residents in need of financial assistance.
-The scholarships include a full-tuition award and health insurance coverage annually, and are for students who either audit or seek a degree.
+The scholarships include a full-tuition award and health insurance coverage annually, and are for individuals who either wish to conduct research and audit or seek a degree.
 To apply for an international leadership scholarship, the individual must have a bachelor's degree, a minimum of five years' work experience in a professional capacity, the financial ability to cover one's own cost of living and books, and meet the minimum English proficiency requirements for the university.
 In addition, those desiring the degree-seeking scholarship must meet all of the admission qualifications for a specific degree program.
 Please contact the International Center for an application and additional information about this specific scholarship.